simark/gnu-changelog-tools/changelog-git-amend/README.md

 Example
 -------

-Here is an example that uses `changelog-git-amend` with git rebase.
+Here is an example that uses `changelog-git-amend` with `git rebase`.

 ```
 $ git rebase master -i --exec changelog-git-amend.py